KablamoOSS/kerosene/packages/kerosene-ui/readme.md

 Returns `{ open, setOpen, ref, rect, portalEl, scrollX, scrollY }`.

+### `usePrevious(value, initialValue?)`

+Custom hook which remembers the value from the previous render.

+This hook is generally useful when the current render relies on data from the previous render.
+As an example, you may want to transition a value between renders with a library like [react-spring](https://github.com/react-spring/react-spring) using a multiplier that scales from 0 to 1.
+During the transition, the value will look something like `value * multiplier + previous * (1 - multiplier)` where the multiplier fades between the `previous` and new `value`.

 ### `useRafThrottle(callback)`

 Custom hook which throttles the provided callback with `requestAnimationFrame`.